Raidanor/capstone/README.md

-This is a twitter clone I built for my final university project.
-It was built using the MERN stack and using cloudinary for image storage.
+This is a Twitter/X clone I built for my final university project.
+It was built using the MERN stack, Tailwind CSS for styling and using cloudinary for image storage.
 No AI or generative code tool was used during the process

 Features:
 - Create and Update profile